 Setup

-Once Suggestion is set to [Enable], you will want to decide on/set the following:
+Once Suggestion is set to [Enable], your library will want to consider the following:

 If your library allows patrons to make purchase suggestions anonymously, set the system preference AnonSuggestions to "[Allow] patrons that aren't logged in to make purchase suggestions."
 If this is set to [Don't allow], patrons must be logged in to their accounts in order to make purchase suggestions.